dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 console.log(bluefish.charAt(0));
 ```

-**charAt** is a function that takes in one parameter.
-This parameter is the **index** or position inside the string.
-Notice how the first letter of a string is always at the 0 index.
+`charAt` is a function that takes in one parameter.
+This parameter is the **index** or position of the character inside the string.
+Notice how the first character of a string is always at the 0 index.
 (This has to do with computers starting count at 0 instead of 1.
 We'll learn more about this in the arrays section.)
+The function returns the character at the position of the index.
 The above prints `D` out to the console.

 What if we want to print the last character?
 We can: